Why I’m not that worried about microplastics (yet)

 Another study found an average of 20 microplastic particles per 10g of human stool 16.

-This confirms that we ingest and pass microplastics through our digestive systems.
+This confirms the theory that we ingest and then pass microplastics through our digestive systems.

-It’s also important to note that the sample size was only 8 participants.
+It’s also important to note that the sample size was 8 participants.

 Microplastics found in human blood 💉